 The fourth test family (4A/4B/4C/4D) deals with the so-called switch-on and switch-off structures.
 The tangential magnetic field turns on in the region behind switch-on fast shocks and switch-on slow rarefractions.
 Conversely, in the switch-off slow shocks and switch-off fast rarefractions the tangential magnetic field turns off.
-Again, all structures are captures well with the exception of one feature in figure 6(h), where clearly the regularization leads to washout's one state.
+Again, all structures are captured well with the exception of one feature in figure 6(h) as well and maybe 6(j) too, where clearly the regularization leads to the washing out of a state.
 Otherwise the regularization leads to smoothing of some structures similar to the tests presented before.